 4. Employees won’t stay if there isn't a culture of encouraging upward feedback

 Employees that don’t feel comfortable giving upward feedback are 16% less likely to stay at their companies, according to TINYpulse.
 Feedback shouldn’t just flow one way.
-Open communication is key to understanding the needs and points of improvement for both managers and employees.
+Open communication is key to understanding the needs and points of improvement of both managers and employees.

 Qualtrics reports that 60% of U.S. employees reported having a way to provide feedback about their own employee experience.
 But only 30% said their feedback is acted upon by their employer.